Compactifying the rank two Hitchin system via spectral data on semistable curves: The spectral correspondence

 There is one major difference in the form of the Higgs field between Definition~\ref{def:Higgspair} and Definition~\ref{def:germHiggspair} already present in the construction of multi-scale differentials: In the pointwise situation, and more generally for equisingular deformations, the nodes are given by sections of the family.
 They can be used for twisting line bundles, and hence for the definition of the $M_i$ in~\eqref{eq:HiggsEipointwise}.
 For families, say with smooth generic fiber, the nodes are of higher codimension.
 There, alternatively, we define the Higgs field in~\eqref{eq:HiggsEifamilies} away from the nodes.
 Extension across codimension two allows to recover the local structure near the node and so the two definitions are compatible under pullback.

 We emphasize that the subsequent definition treats only the case of families with smooth generic fiber.
-In the general case, some of the nodes remain equisingular while others are smoothened.
-By definition of multi-scale differentials either of the two happens simultaneously for all nodes of a family.
-The reader may thus state the correspondence to the general case by using either of \eqref{eq:HiggsEipointwise} or~\eqref{eq:HiggsEifamilies} according to which level passages are smoothened in the deformation.
+We leave it to the reader to state the obvious generalization to the general case where some nodes remain equisingular while others are smoothened.